Lego Island 2: The Brickster's Revenge

 Lego Island 2: The Brickster's Revenge is a 2001 action-adventure video game developed by Silicon Dreams Studio and published by Lego Software.
 It is the sequel to Lego Island and was followed by Island Xtreme Stunts.

 Plot

-The game starts similar to the original game, except now, upon heading to the jail, Pepper watches the Brickster take peppers from previous pizzas, so he can eat them all at once and melt the jail bars with his fiery breath.
+The game starts similarly to the original Lego Island with Pepper once again being sent to deliver a pizza to the Brickster at the jail.
+Upon heading to the jail however, Pepper watches the Brickster take peppers from previous pizzas, so he can eat them all at once and melt the jail bars with his fiery breath.

 The Brickster escapes, and steals the police helicopter, along with the Constructopedia, the book with all instructions to the buildings on LEGO Island.
 With each page he tears from the book, a building becomes deconstructed.
 Pepper must travel three different worlds to collect all the pages and rebuild Lego Island.
 The Brickster releases "Brickster Bots," which Pepper uses pizzas to destroy.
-After finding four pages on the Island, Pepper must travel to Castle Island by boat.
+After finding four pages on the Island, Pepper must defeat some Brickster Bots in the Information Center and then travel to Castle Island by boat.